ansys/pydpf-core/testing.md

 ## Unit Testing

-Unit tests can be run by first installing the testing requirements with `pip install -r requirements_test.txt` and then running pytest with:
+Once ansys-dpf-core package is installed (see README.md), unit tests can be run by installing the testing requirements with `pip install -r requirements_test.txt` and then running pytest with:

 ```
 pytest